Lester Eubanks: Murder of Mary Ellen Deener

 On November 14, 1965, Mary Ellen Deener, a 14-year-old girl who was a resident of Mansfield, left home to do laundry at a local laundromat near her grandmother’s home.
 She left the laundromat to get change from another nearby laundromat.
 While she was walking from the one laundromat to the other, Eubanks grabbed her, pulled her behind a house and attempted to sexually assault her.
 She resisted, and Eubanks shot her twice in the stomach.
 Eubanks left her and went back home to clean and dress himself.
 He returned 20 minutes later and saw she was still breathing.
 He picked up a brick and struck her in the head, killing her.
 Police found her body two hours later.

 The next day, Eubanks was arrested at his home, where he confessed to the murder.
-He was charged with first-degree murder and perpetrating rape.
+He was charged with first degree murder while attempting to commit rape.

 Imprisonment

 The case went to trial in 1966.
 Eubanks testified to his involvement in the crime.
-In May 1966, a jury sentenced Eubanks to death by electrocution, and he would live on death row at the Ohio Penitentiary in Columbus.
-Eubanks' sentence was commuted to a sentence of life in prison without the possibility of parole in 1972, when Ohio abolished the death penalty in response to the Supreme Court claim that the death penalty was unconstitutional.
+In May 1966, a jury convicted of Eubanks first degree murder and declined to recommend mercy.
+Eubanks was sentenced to death by electrocution and sent to death row at the Ohio Penitentiary in Columbus.
+In 1972, his sentence was commuted to life in prison as a result of Furman v.
+Georgia.

-Eubanks had twice come within days of execution.
-On April 17, 1968, Governor Jim Rhodes granted a stay of execution to Eubanks, who was scheduled for execution on April 19, upon the recommendation of the Ohio Parole Board.
+Eubanks twice came within days of execution.
+On April 17, 1968, Governor Jim Rhodes granted a stay of execution to Eubanks, who was scheduled to on April 19, upon the recommendation of the Ohio Parole Board.
 The board wanted psychiatric tests done on Eubanks to determine whether or not he was sane.
 That November, Eubanks was granted a new hearing to determine whether his rights had been violated.
 In January 1970, he was granted an indefinite reprieve by the Supreme Court of Ohio.

 Eubanks was given letters of recommendation by prison guards to join an "honor inmate" program that took inmates outside of the prison.
 Eubanks spent his time in prison painting and received some awards for his work.
 In the months leading up to December 1973, the number of visitations to Eubanks in prison drastically increased.